-Transparency – is an effect that works well both on a large and small screens.
-It is skilled in creating contrast and firm foundation for navigations, control centers and content, providing them with solid layouts.
-It is also able to preserve all the beauty of background embellishments and spectacular images that generally has a slight blurred touch.
+Transparency – is an effect that works well both on a large and small screen.
+It is skilled in creating contrast and a firm foundation for navigations, control centers and content, providing them with solid layouts.
+It is also able to preserve all the beauty of background embellishments and spectacular images that generally has a slightly blurred touch.

-In addition, you can easily experiment with levels of opacity in order to achieve various effects, for example more light-tight layers add glossy and polished touch to an interface while almost translucent canvases add feeling of delicacy and subtlety.
+In addition, you can easily experiment with levels of opacity in order to achieve various effects, for example, more light-tight layers add a glossy and polished touch to an interface while almost translucent canvases add a feeling of delicacy and subtlety.
 Anyway gauzy backgrounds allow to spice up almost any interface with an elegance and sophistication, furnishing components with a more smooth and flawless look.

 Today we are going to take a gander at various exquisite application interfaces that shine with a refinement of low opacity layers.

 Mobile Portfolio by Alex Bender looks exquisite and polished.
 Inspired by iOS7, the designer took all the best of a new redesign to give the interface a cohesive feel.

 Recipe app by Ste UI.
 Designer ably utilizes a blurred yummy photo background to set a proper mood and effectively accentuates semi-transparent dark menu items made in a lovely ribbon style.

 Extranet App for tutors has a smooth and slightly greased appearance.
 Circular white functional components with a low opacity wonderfully complement illegible image background.